Tummy Tuck Preparation: 6 Things to Do

 Here’s how to be smart and plan ahead.

-To best prepare yourself for tummy tuck surgery, do the following in the weeks and months leading up to your procedure.
+To best prepare yourself for plastic surgery, do the following in the weeks and months leading up to your surgical procedure.

 - Take time off from work.
-Your surgeon will tell you how long you need to take off from work or school for your recovery.
+Plastic surgeons will tell you how long you need to take off from work or school for your recovery.

 - Prepare your home.
 Make sure you have everything you need for a comfortable, easy recovery.
 This is also a good time to ask for help from friends and family.

 - Adjust your medications and supplements as directed by your surgeon.
-Not all of your medications and supplements will need to be altered, but you need to stop taking things like Motrin, ibuprofen, and other anti-inflammatory meds.
+Not all of your pain medication and supplements will need to be altered, but you need to stop taking things like Motrin, ibuprofen, herbal supplements and other anti-inflammatory drugs.

 - Don’t get sick.
 Avoid anyone who may be ill with a cold or the flu because you don’t want to be sick when it’s time for surgery.